 If you have the advanced form of gum disease, Dr. Conover may need to perform more intensive treatments.
 These include root planing and scaling to remove bacteria from deep pockets of the gums.
 In extreme cases, surgery may be necessary.

 In some cases, crook or misaligned teeth, ill-fitting crowns or bridges, or other dental restorations can make it difficult to reach built-up plaque or tartar and irritate the gums.
 If any of these are contributing to your gingivitis or bleeding gums, we will recommend correcting these issues with the appropriate restorative dentistry treatment.

 How long does gum disease take to heal?

-After a few days of treatment, you might expect to see some improvement, but it may take some time for symptoms to entirely go away.
+After a few days of treatment, you might expect to see some improvement, but it may take some time for symptoms to go away entirely.
 Typically, gingivitis disappears within 10 to 14 days in most patients.
 As the disease progresses, it may become increasingly difficult to treat.

 Does gum disease last forever?